breakfastquay/bqfft/README.md

 C++ standard required: C++98 (does not use C++11 or newer features)

  * To compile on Linux: Edit Makefile to select implementation, then make.
-   Do read the notes in the Makefile, and don't attempt to use the default implementation, which is very slow
+   Do read the notes in the Makefile

  * To compile on macOS: make -f build/Makefile.osx